Does Pet Insurance Cover Ultrasound?

 How much does a pet ultrasound cost without insurance?

-What conditions typically require ultrasounds in pets?
+What conditions usually require ultrasounds in pets?

 Do I need to pay upfront for my pet's ultrasound?